- You could get affordable ACA-compliant coverage if you work for a small business that doesn’t offer health benefits

 We have an overview of how to choose the best health plan for your circumstances.
 And here’s a summary of some important points to keep in mind as you shop for your own health coverage:

 - Premium subsidies could make your individual health insurance very affordable.
 In the individual market for comprehensive health insurance, premium tax credits (premium subsidies) established by the Affordable Care Act might pay a substantial portion of the monthly cost of the health plan.
 Depending on your income and the plan you select, it’s possible that the subsidies might cover the full cost.
-And the subsidies are larger and more widely available than they used to be, thanks to the American Rescue Plan (ARP).
+And the subsidies are larger and more widely available than they used to be, thanks to the American Rescue Plan (ARP) and Inflation Reduction Act.
 You can use our subsidy calculator to get an idea of how much your subsidy could be, and read our summary of the improved affordability of health coverage as a result of the ARP.

 - You can buy additional coverage.
 If you want additional coverage beyond major medical, you can read more about purchasing supplemental benefits.